Skip to Content

 The full recipe with measurements is in the recipe card below.

-Step 1: Peel the garlic and transfer the cloves to a blender cup, wide-mouth jar, or blender.
+Step 1: Peel the garlic and transfer the cloves to a blender cup, a wide-mouth jar, or a blender.
 Add the salt and lemon juice and process to mince the garlic.

 Use a silicone spatula to scrape the garlic bits off the sides of the jar or blender, as needed.